 Last Saturday, the ashes of my wife’s beloved Tai Chi teacher were interred in our tiny town cemetery.
 People came from all over the world to celebrate her life, but some could not make the journey.
-I was asked if I could help distant friends and students in the United States, New Zealand, and Germany to connect in some way with the ceremony.
+Could I help distant friends and students in the United States, New Zealand, and Germany to connect in some way with the ceremony?
+To facilitate connection between those present and those far away?

 A quick trip to the cemetery established that a weak cellular data signal was available on site.
 After obtaining permission from the family I set up a Zoom streaming meeting for the group, and arrived on the day with a simple iPhone setup.

 For some reason (perhaps the weak cellular data strength?)
-Zoom was not able to stream much of my audio, though the iPhone video was quite good, and I could easily hear the viewers’ comments.
+Zoom was not able to stream much of my audio.
+But the iPhone video was quite good, and I could easily hear the viewers’ comments.
 During the ceremony, I loved the group’s delight at various points; they were so happy they could experience something of what was going on.

-I was moved by the service, which included raucous opening and closing parades with noisemakers around the cemetery, poetry, and a beautiful Double Fan Form performed by the Tai Chi group.
-Although I am a fan of low-tech and no-tech solutions at events, sometimes hi-tech is the only way to facilitate important connections under circumstances like these, and I am grateful to live in a time when we can bring people who are thousands of miles away into the heart of what is happening around us.
+The service moved me.
+It included raucous opening and closing parades with noisemakers around the cemetery, poetry, and a beautiful Double Fan Form performed by the Tai Chi group.
+Although I am a fan of low-tech and no-tech solutions at events, sometimes hi-tech is the only way to facilitate important connections under circumstances like these.
+I am grateful to be able to bring people who are far away into the heart of what is happening.

 This month I spent time in Chicago and a couple of trips to Washington, DC.
 Before the first DC jaunt, I sent an email out to #eventprofs and #assnchat acquaintances who lived in the area.
 KiKi L’Italien, Lindsey Rosenthal, Angelique Agutter, Alex Plaxen, Melanie Padgett Powers, and more met up for delicious hors d’oeuvres and drinks at a private home (thank you Libby O’Malley & Nancy Pasternack!) and dinner in Alexandria Old Town.